kalnajslab/LPC_Processing/README.md

 To just reprocess the csv files to the master and average files, add the argument 'reprocess' to call: "python3 GetLPC.py reprocess" or uncomment the reprocess Tre line.

-**Visualizing the Data**
+**Visualizing the Data:**
   LPC_QuickPlot will provide a quick interactive way of visualizing the LPC data.
 Update the following lines to reflect the path to your 'average' and 'master' csv files:
 #17 LPCcsv = 'LPC/LPC_Mean.csv'
 #24     LPCcsv = 'LPC/LPC_Master.csv'